 Apart from what to drink in Greece the prices on average a coffee and tea can cost €1-2, a beer and wine €3-4 depending how fancy is the bar and the restaurant in Greece.
-Read here best Greece sim card for tourist, Budget Travel in Greece and our Greece travel tips.
+Click here to book online Greece activities and day trips

 Greek Drinks: Best Greek Beverages And Non Alcoholic Drinks In Greece

 Ouzo is the most popular of the drinks in Greece and Cyprus culture.
 Ouzo is a dry anise flavored aperitif.
 Ouzo is created from distilled and flavored rectified spirits.
 The taste of the Ouzo can be similar to other anise liquors like rakı, arak, pastis and sambuca.

 Raki is the most popular of the Greek drinks considered as Greece’s national drink.
 Raki is made from distilled grapes and anise.
 Straight Raki will be the popular national drink, while Mastikha will be the Raki version prepared with gum mastic.

 3. RETSINA WINE

 Greek Retsina wine is a delicious Greek white, resinated wine.
 A very unique and delicious wine, even the European Union itself treats the name “Retsina” as a protected name, and traditional for Greece and some southern parts of Cyprus.

 Vinsanto is a sweet wine produced in Santorini one of the most popular places to visit in Greece.
 Vinsanto is made of sun dried grapes and it’s perfect partnering with cheese, sweets and fresh fruits.

 Chios Masticha / Mastiha Liqueur is a Greek local liquor.
 Matisha is a liquor flavored with distilled mastic (or mastic oil from Chios).
 Chios Mastiha is a clear liquor with a nice aroma, and it is traditionally served cold.